To build your own Itinerary, click to add an item to your Itinerary basket.

 Henry I was the first monarch to use Windsor Castle as a royal residence and the first royal wedding in Windsor took place in 1121 between Henry and his second wife Adelizia of Louvain, the ‘Fair Maid of Brabant’.
 In 2018 Windsor was the picture perfect location for two modern-day royal weddings: both Prince Harry and Meghan Markle and HRH Princess Eugenie and Mr Jack Brooksbank chose St George's Chapel, Windsor Castle as their wedding venue.

-Windsor Castle is the oldest and largest inhabited castle in the world and a visit should be top of your list.
+Windsor Castle is the oldest and largest inhabited castle in the world and one of the official residences of His Majesty The King.
+A visit should be top of your list.

 If you time your visit to the castle right you’ll witness the Changing the Guard ceremony too, or you can watch the guards march from the barracks along the High Street.